 - Haynes-Wiring Diagrams: BMW 2-valve Twins, ’70 to ’96

-[I used Haynes electrical diagrams to show circuits and schmatics of components]
+[I used images from Haynes electrical diagrams to show my circuits and schematics of components]

 - Duane Auscherman: BMW Motorcycle /5 Electrical

 [A nice collection of documents about airhead electrical systems and components]

 [A helpful collection of BMW service bulletins pertaining to airhead electrical systems and components]

 - Robert Fleischer: Electricity 101+ for BMW Airhead Motorcycles

 [A series of notes to help diagnose airhead electrical problems}

 - Robert Fleischer: Headlight Switches & Relay Operations

 [Details about various headlight switch and relay combinations used in airheads]